simeononsecurity/simeononsecurity.ch/content/articles/leveraging-cloud-security-posture-management-(cspm)-for-your-business/index.en.md

 ### Balancing automation and human oversight

 Achieving the right balance between automation and human oversight is crucial in the implementation of Cloud Security Posture Management (CSPM).
-While automation can streamline security processes and improve efficiency, it is important to recognize the limitations of automated systems and the need for human intervention. **Cloud data assets** are [valuable and sensitive](https://sprinto.com/blog/data-security-posture-management/), requiring careful monitoring and protection.
+While automation can simplify security processes and improve efficiency, it is important to recognize the limitations of automated systems and the need for human intervention. **Cloud data assets** are [valuable and sensitive](https://sprinto.com/blog/data-security-posture-management/), requiring careful monitoring and protection.
 Here are some considerations to keep in mind when balancing automation and human oversight in CSPM:

 Best Practices for Effective CSPM Implementation
 ------------------------------------------------